 If you are using an older Android phone, but can no longer use Skype, the first thing you should do is to update it to the latest version from the Google Play Store.
 If it still does not work, your phone may not have the hardware needed to run the latest version.

-If that is indeed the case, another option is to use Skype Lite, which was made for the Indian phone market, but is available everywhere.
+If that is indeed the case, another option is to use Skype Lite, made for the Indian phone market but is available everywhere.
 Skype Lite has been developed to work on budget-based phones, along with networks that don’t have fast connections.
-Keep in mind that this app is still labeled as “unreleased”, which means there might be some bugs that might show up.
+Keep in mind that this app is still labeled as “unreleased,” which means some bugs might show up.

-If you find that your text chats start srolling on the Skype app on their own, it’s possible that your conversations were getting too long.
-If you were not already on a WiFi connection, you might want to connect your phone to one; it should solve this scrolling problem
+If you find that your text chats start scrolling on the Skype app on their own, it’s possible that your conversations were getting too long.
+If you were not already on a WiFi connection, you might want to connect your phone to one; it should solve this scrolling problem.

-Starting in January 2018, Microsoft disabled the feature in the Android Skype app that let you log in with your Facebook account.
-If you want to log in to use the app, you must do it via an already established Skype account or with a new Microsoft Account.
-If you don’t already have a Microsoft account, you can create on at the link below.
+Starting in January 2018, Microsoft disabled the Android Skype app feature that lets you log in with your Facebook account.
+If you want to log in to use the app, you must do it via an already established Skype account or a new Microsoft Account.
+If you don’t already have a Microsoft account, you can create one at the link below.